rtp-ch/slider/README.md

 ### Configuration

+The configuration can be overwritten by data attributes on the slider element (ie. data-carousel="0").

 <pre>sizerDim: option (default: false)</pre>

 How should the slider dimension be layouted / sized (width for horizontal and height for vertical).